Skip to content

 if not selected[i] and choice not in duplicated:

-# Attempt: make a choice, update the state
+# Attempt: make choice, update state

-duplicated.add(choice) # Record selected element values
+duplicated.add(choice) # Record the selected element value

 selected[i] = True